precisely/gene-panel-curation/genes/COMT.md

 catechol-O-methyltransferase

 # What does the <gene_symbol> gene do?
 The COMT gene creates the catechol-O-methyltransferase enzyme.
 The enzyme created by nerve cells helps break down and balance levels of dopamine and norepinephrine.
-The enzyme produced in the liver, kidneys, and blood helps control hormone levels.
-COMT has been associated with schizophrenia, reduced pain tolerance, breast cancer, endometriosis, alcohol and nicotine dependence, anxiety, and depression.
+The enzyme produced in the liver, kidneys, and blood helps detoxify [estrogen pathways.]( https://www.ncbi.nlm.nih.gov/pubmed/18324659?dopt=Abstract)  COMT has been associated with [endometrial cancer]( https://www.ncbi.nlm.nih.gov/pubmed/18324659?dopt=Abstract), schizophrenia, reduced pain tolerance, breast cancer, endometriosis, alcohol and nicotine dependence, anxiety, and depression.

 This gene is located on chromosome 22.
 The enzyme it creates acts in your brain and nervous system.